 So, is the Pomodoro Technique effective for studying?

 You might be thinking: this all sounds great, but does the Pomodoro Technique actually WORK?

 Normally, the techniques I teach have MOUNTAINS of cognitive psychology data sitting behind them, and I can reel off any number of well-regarded research studies that prove the technique is massively helpful.

 I can’t do that with the Pomodoro Study Method, because barely any psychologists have spent their time studying it.

 I actually find it really surprising, because the technique is so popular among students, as professional writers, programmers … and anyone else who has to deal with getting large tasks done within a sea of mostly unstructured time.

 So until all the Pomodoro technique studies start flooding out – and I reckon it’s only a matter of time – let me quote Barbara Oakley, PhD.
 She’s the creator of the world-famous Learning How To Learn course, which has been taken by over 1 million students:

 “The Pomodoro technique is probably one of the most powerful techniques in all of learning.”Barbara Oakley, PhD

-And that’s based on feedback from literally thousands of people who’ve taken her course: she says Pomodoro technique is the most popular she teaches.
+And that’s based on feedback from literally thousands of people who’ve taken her course: she says the Pomodoro technique is the most popular she teaches.

 Recent research tested the effect of the Pomodoro method on software developers, and found the technique “dramatically” increased productivity as a result of fewer distractions.